 - Graduation fees

+It is required that you review your financial aid status in Self Service on the My Financial Aid page on a regular basis.
 You may receive a bill if you have not received your financial aid award letter.
 If you have enrolled in classes and started the semester but you have not received your letter, you are responsible for any charges incurred.
-Contact Financial Aid at 919-866-5410 for assistance.
+Contact Financial Aid at 919-866-5410 or [email protected] for assistance.

 Contact Accounts Receivable at 919-866-5260 or 919-866-5729.

-Williams & Fudge is a collection agency that aids Wake Tech in the recovery of education-related fees.
+Williams & Fudge is a collection agency that aids Wake Technical Community College in the recovery of education-related fees.
 If a student's account is more than 90 days past due it will be forwarded to Williams & Fudge for collection.
 Williams & Fudge is located in Rock Hill, SC, and can be contacted at 1-800-849-9791 or https://www.wfcorp.com/.
-You can also contact Wake Tech Accounts Receivable at 919-866-5260 or 919-866-5729 for additional details.
+You can also contact Accounts Receivable at 919-866-5260 or 919-866-5729 for additional details.

-A student's account can be turned over to The NC Department of Revenue Debt Setoff Program if a student owes Wake Tech a debt of $50 or more and the account has been delinquent for more than 90 days.
+A student's account can be turned over to The NC Department of Revenue Debt Setoff Program if a student owes the college a debt of $50 or more and the account has been delinquent for more than 90 days.

 Once an account has been placed with the Debt Setoff Program, it will remain with the NC Department of Revenue until the debt has been paid in full or no longer meets the requirements.